ibm-cloud-docs/devsecops/devsecops-ci-pipeline.md

 The Dynamic scan stage runs a dynamic application security testing tool for finding vulnerabilities in the deployed application.

+By default, the pipeline provides support to run OWASP ZAP Scan.
+ZAP is an open source web application security scanner that provides several features to scan applications for common vulnerabilities.
+It performs both API and UI dynamic scans, both of which are required for the sample hello-compliance-app.

+### ZAP API Scan
+{: #devsecops-zap-api-scan}

+API scans work by providing a Swagger file that describes the API exposed by the app along with a few other inputs like the API key to use to authenticate with API.
+The scanner will systematically scan all the endpoints and produce a report.

+### ZAP UI Scan
+{: #devsecops-zap-ui-scan}

+UI scans work similarly to API scans, but instead of providing a Swagger file, you provide a UI test script.
+This test script needs to be copied inside the ZAP scanner container and be run after the ZAP proxy is running before running the scan.
+The test script should start a headless browser that is configured to proxy through the ZAP scanner's proxy, and run a UI test that hits the UI endpoints.
+The ZAP proxy records the traffic and discovers the endpoints to scan.
+Then, the scan runs, produces a report, and generates issues in the same way as the API scan.

 * Add your own dynamic scan code to the dynamic-scan custom stage in your `.pipeline-config.yaml` file for a custom implementation.

 ## Release to inventory
 {: #devsecops-ci-pipeline-inventoryrel}

 Use the release to inventory user script stage to add artifacts to the inventory by using the `cocoa inventory add` CLI command.
-For more information about the command, see the [cocoa inventory add](/docs/devsecops?topic=devsecops-cd-devsecops-cli#inventory-add) topic.
+For more information about the command, see the topic for [cocoa inventory add](/docs/devsecops?topic=devsecops-cd-devsecops-cli#inventory-add).

 You can use the `pipelinectl` interface to access your repos and artifacts by using the `list_repos`, `load_repo`, `list_artifacts`, and `load_artifact` commands.
 For more information about the commands, see the [pipelinectl](/docs/devsecops?topic=devsecops-devsecops-pipelinectl) documentation.